CLAUDIA RIVERO

 Gone without a trace

 According to Pima County Sheriff, Chris Nanos, Nancy Guthrie spent the evening of January 31 with her daughter and son-in-law, who live nearby.
 The son-in-law dropped her off at home at 9:48 pm, according to Nanos.
-Nancy's family reported her missing at 12:03 pm the following day after friends notified them that Nancy had not shown up for church.
+Nancy's family reported her missing at 12:03 pm the following day after friends notified them that Nancy had not shown up for an online church service.

 Nanos provided the following timeline: